EMDR therapy

 What is EMDR?

-EMDR stands for Eye Movement Desensitization and Reprocessing, and it is a highly effective and evidenced-based therapy.
+EMDR stands for Eye Movement Desensitization and Reprocessing, and it is a highly effective and evidence-based therapy.
 EMDR uses your brain’s information processing system to reprocess traumatic and emotionally-charged memories that may be keeping you “stuck” in old, unhelpful ways of thinking and perceiving yourself, others, and the world.

 How does EMDR work?